Surveily/Orleans.Streaming.NATS/README.md

 # Orleans.Streaming.NATS

-WIP: Still not fully working.
-Currently trying to plug in the NATS.io provider into the TestingHost from the **Orleans.Streaming.Nats.Test** project.
+WIP: Working, not for production use.

 Project contains: